 The Oakland Raiders took Lechler with their 5th round pick in the 2000 NFL Draft.
 In the same one, they selected Janikowski in the first round to form one of the most potent special teams lineups in the NFL.

 Lechler’s 18-year career included 13 seasons in Oakland before spending his last five back in his home state with the Houston Texans.

-He punted more than 1,400 times in his professional career and holds the NFL record for highest average punt in a career at 47.6.
+He punted more than 1,400 times in his professional career and is still the NFL’s all-time leader for career punting average at 47.6.

 As you might’ve guessed, Lechler’s list of accomplishments in the NFL is impressive since making his rookie debut against the San Diego Chargers in 2000:

 - Three-time Second-team All-Pro (2001, 2007, 2011)